rezapaya/Guasa/README.md

  7. Fill in the login form.
 "WhatsAPI URL" is the URL for WhatsAPI server, i.e.: `http://localhost/WhatsAPI/server.php` or `http://example.com/WhatsAPI/server.php`.
 "IMEI" is the actual IMEI belonging to the phone you registered your WA account with.
  8. That's all.
 Enjoy!

+## Warnings

+ * The device hosting WhatsAPI needs to be in a network where traffic through port 5222 is allowed.
+You can check if you can reach WhatsApp servers by executing `telnet c.whatsapp.net 5222` in bash or cmd.
+ * The protocol used by WhatsApp is quite unsafe (both Guasa and official client).
+We discourage the use of this app for talking about sensitive subjects or "gunpowder plots".

 ## Credits
 Thanks to everyone who is helping to debug, proposing features and pushing code.
 As of July 10th, this software contains code from following good-looking people: